YajjuvarapuTharun123/gem/README.md

 ### Notes

-- Make sure credentials.json is not committed to GitHub.
+- Do not commit `credentials.json` or user tokens to GitHub.
-- Add credentials.json and token.pickle to .gitignore.
+- Add `credentials.json` and `tokens/` folder to `.gitignore`.
-- If you encounter access_denied errors, ensure your Google Cloud OAuth consent screen has your email as a Test User.
+- If OAuth fails, delete the user’s token file and re-run `/auth`.